mjgrzybek/process_manager/docs/design.md

   - writes to map are synchronized
 - other requests use `JobUUID` as key, no data races should occur if multiple requests are handled in parallel
 - `stop` request acquires `JobUUID_mutex`
-  - waits until process is stopped or until hardcoded timeout
+  - waits until process is stopped
-  - `JobUUID` is marked as stopped, but user can still get an output or status
+  - `JobUUID` is stopped, but user can still get an output or status
     - limitation: all data is held in memory

 ### GRPC Server